 According to the American Academy of Child & Adolescent Psychiatry, on average, children ages 8-12 in the United States spend 4-6 hours a day watching or using screens, and teens often spend 9 hours or more.
 Also, according to Common Sense Media, nearly half of all children 8 and under have their own tablet device and spend an average of about 2.25 hours a day on digital screens.

-How much screen time is OK for children?
+How much screen use is OK for children?

-Screen time is an important and unavoidable part of your child’s life, especially as they get older.
+The time spent is an important and unavoidable part of your child’s life, especially as they get older.
 Tweens and teenagers may need to spend more time on a computer to complete homework, or using their phones to coordinate for sports, activities and group projects at school.
-It’s also important to take into account that there are also different types of screen time: using a phone or computer to video call a family member has a different effect on a developing brain than watching a stream of videos.
+It’s also important to take into account that there are also different types: using a phone or computer to video call a family member has a different effect on a developing brain than watching a stream of videos.

-In general, however, daily screen time recommendations largely depend on the age of the child.
+In general, however, daily time recommendations largely depend on the age of the child.

 According to leading pediatric resources, the recommended amount of screen time depends on a child’s age.
 Most agree however, that children under 2 years should not have any screen time and those under 5 years should have less than two hours a day.

-Not all screen time is bad.
+Not all time in front of the screen is bad.
 Just remember that the best model for appropriate screen time for your kids is you!
-As a parent, caregiver, or adult who is often around children, kids are subconsciously watching you as an example of what is appropriate and “normal” screen time usage.
+As a parent, caregiver, or adult who is often around children, kids are subconsciously watching you as an example of what is appropriate and “normal”.

-Here are a few ways to lower screen time without putting your kids into withdrawal:
+Here are a few ways to lower screen use without putting your kids into withdrawal:

 - Encourage kids to be involved in activities that don’t require electronics, such as spending time with friends, creating art projects, or reading.